BitcoinDesign/Guide/guide/payments/transactions.md

 ### 1. Get recipient address
 The sender needs a valid address to send the Bitcoin transaction to.
 The recipient can share the address as a QR code, over NFC, in plain text, or as a payment link.

+Note that the recipient does not always need to produce the address manually.
+For example, an ecommerce site could generate addresses automatically on behalf of the recipient.
+The recipient could rely on a static address QR code, but this is not recommended for good transaction privacy.

 ### 2. Creation
 The wallet application guides the sender through collecting the required information (address and amount) and any optional configurations (which coins to send, fee options, etc.) in order to create a transaction.